WannaCry ransomware: The costs and the aftermath

 Large organizations regularly use legacy software because their size makes software upgrades expensive and laborious.
 As a result, many large corporations made no effort to update or patch their systems due to their complexity and age.
 Consequently, the lack of updated software put those businesses at the highest risk of being infected and attacked and of data loss.

-Furthermore, by the time some organizations shift from legacy software to newer systems, the modern technology is out-of-date because it can take years for vendors and organizations to meet specific regulations and agreements .
+Furthermore, by the time some organizations shift from legacy software to newer systems, modern technology is out-of-date because it can take years for vendors and organizations to meet specific regulations and agreements .

 Although the U.S. government mostly evaded WannaCry, it currently uses technology that is at least decades old.
 And while $20 billion is spent on upgrading legacy technology, over $60 billion is spent on maintaining it.
-In fact, programmers are sometimes paid more by various government agencies to learn legacy computer languages just so they can keep the outdated systems running; all of which demonstrates the difficulty large organizations face to update their technology .
+In fact, programmers are sometimes paid more by various government agencies to learn legacy computer languages just so they can keep the outdated systems running; all of which demonstrate the difficulty large organizations face to update their technology .

 Part Two of WannaCry